 Shopping on the internet through a mobile device seemed pretty unlikely until just a few years ago.
 Today mCommerce, M-commerce or mobile commerce, as it is sometimes referred to (essentially shopping from a mobile device) accounts for approximately 51% of online shoppers now completing their purchases on their smartphones.

 An estimated 40% of online transactions are completed using a mobile device, with mobile eCommerce purchases predicted to be worth $3.56 trillion by 2021.
 Mobile eCommerce sales are expected to account for 72.9% of all retail sales by 2021.
 In the UK, the mobile commerce market is worth approximately £82.57 billion, which is made up of a little more than half being completed on a mobile device.
+Additionally, up to 9% of e-commerce in the retail industry is anticipated to come from mobile advertising methods.

 The trend towards mobile commerce is illustrated by eCommerce website platform Shopify, who state that more than 81% of traffic and 71% of orders are from mobile traffic.
 51% of customers say that they use their mobile phone or tablet to discover new brands and products.